annihilatorrrr/telegraph_export_bot/README.md

 Once you get the TOKEN, run `python setup.py YOUR_TOKEN`.

+The bot will automatically be running at the end of setup.

 If you want to use your own TELEGRAPH_TOKEN, feel free to replace the file.

 ## notes